afiliot/Text-Generation/README.md

 ### Folder `Models`

-This folder contains the best models selected (yaml format).
+This folder contains one of the best models selected (yaml + hd5 format). **Beware: because of memory size limits, the models can be found here: https://drive.google.com/open?id=1BrFMfl1iDGwBfhyzlzf6VDJoVGfHL38D.
+For the last part of the experiments, you will need to load the best selected models.
+Instructions are given at the beginning of the notebook.

+### Folder `Checkpoints`

+This folder aims at storing the checkpoints from training.

 ### Folder `Results`